roniAnalytics/mkdocs-jlabs/docs/JLabs Metrics.md

 `BTCUSDT,ETHUSDT,MATICUSDT,LINKUSDT,BNBUSDT,XRPUSDT,LDOUSDT,ADAUSDT,DOGEUSDT,SOLUSDT,LTCUSDT,DOTUSDT,AVAXUSDT,UNIUSDT,ATOMUSDT,FILUSDT,APTUSDT,ARBUSDT,VETUSDT,APEUSDT,AAVEUSDT,OPUSDT,FTMUSDT,THETAUSDT,AXSUSDT,CRVUSDT,MKRUSDT,GMXUSDT`

+You can find for both spot and perps.
+But the metric is actually calculated for perps.

 **Timeframe**

 Hourly chart (The metric is computed hourly and so depending on your time zone you might find the metric not displayed for the last (sometimes two) hour.)